IdPv5 upgrade guide

 This is especially important if you have recently upgraded from Shibboleth v3.
 Remember you need to have upgraded to the latest v3 release prior to upgrading to v4, and there is no upgrade path direct from Shibboleth v3 to v5!

-After each Shibboleth IdP upgrade you must check for deprecations in the IdP WARN log, this will result in additional support time required from IdP Operators to address warnings before proceeding, otherwise you run the risk of hitting undocumented support issues later.
+After each Shibboleth IdP upgrade you must check for deprecation warnings in the IdP WARN log, this will result in additional support time required from IdP Operators to address warnings before proceeding, otherwise you run the risk of hitting undocumented support issues later.
 Note that some of these deprecation warnings may only be visible in your servlet container’s log.
 Restart the Shibboleth IdP service after any changes are made to files.

 Of relevance to eduGAIN organisations is warnings as shown below as this is still valid in v5 configs so can be safely ignored.